SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/audio.md

 bus path.

 Now, use the returned value to set any settings as necessary using the fluent syntax setup.
-See [IFmodSoundBuilder](xref:Nautilus.FMod.Interfaces.IFmodSoundBuilder) for a list of possible functions.
+See [IFModSoundBuilder](xref:Nautilus.FMod.Interfaces.IFModSoundBuilder) for a list of possible functions.

 Be sure to always call the `Register` method on the builder when you are done with a sound.